shmcminn/au-datajour-fall25/assignments/assignment1.md

    * A bulleted list
    * An ordered list
    * A table
-1. Commit this assignment in your datajournalism-fall22 repository.
+1. Commit this assignment in your datajournalism-fall2025 repository.
+1. Preview the file to make sure your markdown rendered as expected, and fix any errors.
 1. Subscribe to The Department of Data and read articles as they're published.
 We will discuss them in class.
+1. Download the required software on the syllabus.
+You will need Tabula for class 2.

 ## Reminder